plnhvrs/FilEx/README.md

 # FilEx

-Adds or replaces extensions to files.
+Adds or replaces extensions to files in a provided directory.

 The command should be in the following format: FileExtender.exe <file location> <extension (e.g.".txt")> <search pattern ("*" to include all files)>